How to Start a Bucket List Bullet Journal

 There is no definite answer to these questions.
 It all depends on you and what you want to put in your journal.

-This bucket list bullet journal might seem random and useless to someone else.
-But for me, it’s inspirational and makes me want to get out of the house and explore.
-Even if it’s just look around the military town I’m living in.
+This bullet journal is inspirational and makes me want to get out of the house and explore.
+Even if it’s just looking around the military town I’m living in.
 And that’s what I want it to be.

 Leave a Reply